ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 Early Puisting. —When first the art of printing Religious Courtship.—A young gentleman

 was discovered, they only made use of one side of a happening to sit at church in a it 4 \ sdjojrtr^ rn
-page; they had not yet found out the expediency of in which sat a young lady for whom he conceived
+page; they had not yet found out the expediency of in which sat a young lady for whom he conceive
-I impressing the other.
-When their editions were a most sudden and violent passion, was desirous of

-I intended to be curious, they omitted to print the entering into a courtship on the spot ; but the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_boston-masonic-mirror_1826-12-16_2_51&#0036;3/pct:68.954573,84.435386,26.284467,2.173913/600,/0/default.jpg"/>
 </td>